 Then, place them on a non-stick skillet over medium to high heat and grill all sides.

-Until they are nicely golden like this.
+Until they are nicely golden.

 After the cheese is grilled, mix the dressing and assemble your salad with arugula, the sliced pears, the chunks of grilled cheese, and the pecans on top.
 Add the port wine dressing, and serve!